jodoglevy/gargl/README.md

-Gagr
+Gargl
 ======

-Gagr - Generic API Generator and Recorder.
-Pronounced "Gagger."
+Gargl - Generic API Recorder and Generator Lite.
+Pronounced "Gargle."

 Record web requests and turn them into reusable code in any programming language.